Drayton

 Table Chart PROFILE FAQ

-According to AreaSearch's latest quarterly estimate, Drayton is projected to grow by approximately 292 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+Recent construction comprises 67.0% detached houses and 33.0% attached dwellings, with townhouses and apartments also being developed.
+The area currently hosts approximately 197 people per dwelling approval, indicating a low density market.
+According to AreaSearch's latest quarterly estimate, Drayton is expected to grow by 239 residents through to 2041.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth beyond current forecasts.

 Frequently Asked Questions - Development